 Hearing screening isn’t compulsory.
 You have to give your permission for your baby to be screened, which means signing a consent form.

-If your baby has a hearing impairment, he won’t hear people speaking, which means he might not respond to your voice and other noises in the way you’d expect.
-As he gets older, you might notice that his speech and language aren’t developing like other children’s.
+If your baby is deaf or has hearing loss, they won’t hear people speaking.
+This means that your baby might not respond to your voice and other noises in the way you’d expect.
+As your baby gets older, you might notice that their speech and language aren’t developing like other children’s.

-- At 0-4 months, your baby should startle at a loud noise, turn her head or move her eyes to locate the source of the sound.
-If she’s upset, she should calm down when she hears your voice.
+- At 0-4 months, your baby should startle at a loud noise, turn their head or move their eyes to locate the source of the sound.
+If your baby is upset by the noise, they should calm down when they hear your voice.

-- At 4-8 months, your baby should notice sounds around him, smile when spoken to, babble and understand simple words like ‘bye-bye’.
+- At 4-8 months, your baby should notice sounds nearby, smile when spoken to, babble and understand simple words like ‘bye-bye’.

-- At 8-14 months, your baby should respond to her name, say simple words like ‘mama’ and ‘dada’, copy simple sounds and use her voice to get attention from people nearby.
+- At 8-14 months, your baby should respond to their name, say simple words like ‘mama’ and ‘dada’, copy simple sounds and use their voice to get attention from people nearby.

-- At 14-24 months, your child will start to develop vocabulary, understand and follow simple instructions, and put two words together.
+- At 14-24 months, your child will start to develop vocabulary, understand and follow simple instructions, and put 2 words together.

-If your child has a hearing impairment, he might use spoken language, sign language or a combination of sign and spoken language to talk.
-These are called communication modes.
+If your child is deaf or hard of hearing, they might use spoken language, sign language or a combination of sign and spoken language to communicate.

-In fact, many families choose to teach their child to both speak and sign, regardless of whether the child can use spoken language.
+Many families choose to teach their child to both speak and sign, regardless of whether the child can use spoken language.
 If this is your family’s choice, you and the rest of your family need to learn sign language too.
-This is because the best way to support language development is lots of parent-child interaction, which can happen only when you speak the same language.

 You can ask the health professionals who are caring for you and your child for more information and support to learn sign language.